Anbukumar-C-ML/sfdocs_new/docs/versioned_docs/version-cloud/Dashboards/user_access_management.md

 1. Go to the **Manage** tab in SnappyFlow.
 2. Navigate to the **Users** tab.
 3. Click the `+Add User` button in the **User Management** window.
-4. In the Add User window, add the following details:
+4. In the **Add User** window, add the following details:
    - Name
    - Email
 5. Click the `Save` button.
 6. Password will be generated.
+Share the password with the user to access SnappyFlow.
 7. To add multiple user at a time, click the `Add Users (.csv)` button.
    - In the **Add User(.csv)** window, upload a `.csv` file with the list of users
    - Click the `Add` button.